American Phoenix

 *

 Jason sat back, tired and happy.
 He was finally finished.
 He glanced at a clock and discovered he had been at his computer for almost 12 hours.
-In a little while he would check out Slashdot and Kuro5hin and see what was up.
+In a little while he would check out Reddit and Kuro5hin and see what was up.

 It had been a good run.
 The most fun was getting into ABC.com and posting the bill of information rights on their index page.
 Until the webmaster there caught on, everyone who logged on to the ABC site was going to find the home page that Jason had placed there - a home page with the bill on it plus links to a whole bunch of privacy and encryption sites.